ddd-crew/como-prep-canvas/README.md

   Involving a co-facilitator or a small preparation team can help fill the pink sections objectively and thoroughly.

 - **Adapt to Your Context:**
-  Each workshop is different; customize or rename sections if it suits your organization’s language and culture better.
+  Each workshop is different; customise or rename sections if it suits your organisation’s language and culture better.

 # Conclusion